nickfargo/omicron/README.md

 #### NIL

-Has no utility apart from its own existence.
-Commonly used by `edit` and related functions, where an object with a property whose value is set to `NIL` indicates the absence or deletion of the corresponding property on an associated method.
+Has no utility apart from simply its existence.
+Commonly used by `edit` and the related differential functions, where an object with a property whose value is set to `NIL` indicates the absence or deletion of the corresponding property on an associated method.

 #### noop